TWUOnline/LDRS627/_pages/unit-2.md

 Silberman text

 <ol>
     <li>What is the difference between covering material and discovering material?
-Explain how the methods differ in each approach and why the distinction is significant.</p></li>
+Explain how the methods differ in each approach and why the distinction is significant.</li>
-<li><p>Comment on this quote from Eric Jensen, author of <em>Brain Based Learning</em> cited in Silberman p.
+    <li>Comment on this quote from Eric Jensen, author of <em>Brain Based Learning</em> cited in Silberman p.
 5 “The traditional stand and delivery approach is antagonistic.
-The brain is not very god at absorbing countless bits of semantic (factual) information”.</p></li>
+The brain is not very god at absorbing countless bits of semantic (factual) information”.</li>
 </ol>

-<p>Brookfield text
+Brookfield text

 <ol>
     <li>What are three connotations of power?
-Why is this information helpful to you as an adult educator?</p></li>
+Why is this information helpful to you as an adult educator?</li>
-<li><p>What is Brookfield’s simple definition of what teaching is.
-Comment on the significance of it.</p></li>
+    <li>What is Brookfield’s simple definition of what teaching is.
+Comment on the significance of it.</li>
-<li><p>What four methods make teaching adults distinctive?</p></li>
+    <li>What four methods make teaching adults distinctive?</li>
-<li><p>Based on Brookfield’s definition (ch.
-4 pgs 90-95), describe a self-directed learning project you have done and how it made a difference to your self-confidence and understanding of yourself.</p></li>
+    <li>Based on Brookfield’s definition (ch.
+4 pgs 90-95), describe a self-directed learning project you have done and how it made a difference to your self-confidence and understanding of yourself.</li>
 </ol>

-<p><strong>Reading Response Rubric  </strong>
+<strong>Reading Response Rubric  </strong>

 <strong>KELLY THIS IS THE SAME RUBRIC FOR EACH BIWEEKLY ASSIGNMENT - I SUGGEST WE HAVE IT IN UNIT 2 AND THEN IN WEEKS 4, 6, 8 AND 10 LINK TO THE RUBRIC TO AVOID REPETITION  I have updated the rubric as per email Wed/Thurs.</strong>